 Signs of a meth overdose:

-High body temperature and blood pressure
+- High body temperature and blood pressure

-Irregular heart rate
+- Irregular heart rate

-Signs of stroke
+- Signs of stroke

-Aching, stinging heart or heart attack
+- Aching, stinging heart, or heart attack

-Know the Difference
+Knowing the Difference is Important

 Knowing the difference between amphetamine and methamphetamine is helpful for anyone who might have either impacting their life.
 When you suspect someone close to you is abusing drugs, it’s immensely helpful to gain as much knowledge about the potential drug they’re using as possible.